Skip to content

 Eggs: The Most Awkward Split

-You can't physically split an egg in half without measuring.
-Here's the practical approach: crack the egg into a bowl, beat it well until the yolk and white are fully combined, then measure out half.
-A large US egg averages about 50ml total, so half an egg is about 25ml (1 tablespoon + 2 teaspoons).
+You can't cleanly split an egg without measuring — this is the part most people skip and then wonder why the texture is off.
+Crack the egg into a bowl, beat it well until the yolk and white are fully combined, then measure out half.
+A large US egg averages about 50ml, so half is about 25ml (1 tablespoon + 2 teaspoons).

-For yolks and whites separately: halve them the same way.
+For yolks and whites separately: same approach.
 If the original recipe calls for 3 eggs, that's an odd number — use 1 or 2 eggs.
-One egg makes a slightly drier result; two eggs makes it slightly richer.
-For most cakes and cookies, either works and you won't notice a difference in a half batch.
+One egg gives a slightly drier result; two makes it slightly richer.
+For most cakes and cookies, either works fine in a half batch and you honestly won't notice the difference.

 Leavening Agents: Measure Precisely

-Baking powder and baking soda are the most consequential ingredients to get right when halving.
-Too much baking soda leaves a metallic, soapy taste and can cause excessive browning.
+Baking powder and baking soda are the most consequential ingredients to get right when you halve a recipe.
+Too much baking soda leaves a metallic, soapy taste and causes excessive browning.
 Too little means flat, dense results.
+Don't guess here.

-Use actual measuring spoons rather than eyeballing.
+Use actual measuring spoons, not eyeballing.
 A ½ teaspoon measure is standard in any measuring spoon set.
-If you need ¼ tsp and don't have a ¼ tsp measure, a "pinch" is unreliable — buy a ⅛ tsp measuring spoon or use a kitchen scale (¼ tsp baking powder = about 1g).
+If you need ¼ tsp and don't have a ¼ tsp measure, a "pinch" is not reliable — pick up a ⅛ tsp measuring spoon or use a kitchen scale (¼ tsp baking powder weighs about 1g).

 Yeast (for bread): Be More Careful

-When halving bread recipes, the yeast amount scales with the dough weight, so halving the yeast is usually correct.
-However, the proofing time stays the same — yeast doesn't rise faster in a smaller batch.
-Watch the dough rather than the clock; it should double in size regardless of quantity.
+When you halve a bread recipe, the yeast scales with the dough weight, so halving it is usually right.
+But the proofing time stays the same — yeast doesn't rise faster just because the batch is smaller.
+Watch the dough, not the clock.
+It should double in size regardless of quantity.

-One exception: if you reduce the yeast by more than half (to slow the rise for flavor development), that's a separate baking technique — don't confuse it with regular halving.
+One exception: deliberately reducing yeast by more than half to slow the rise for flavor development is a different baking technique entirely.
+Don't mix that up with a standard halving.

 Pan Size When Halving

-This is where bakers most often go wrong.
-If you halve a cake recipe but use the original pan size, you get a thinner layer.
-If you halve it and use a smaller pan that maintains the original depth, you get something closer to the original texture and bake time.
+This is where bakers most often go wrong — and it's an easy fix once you know it.
+If you halve a cake recipe but keep the original pan, you get a thinner layer.
+Use a smaller pan that maintains the original depth and you'll get something much closer to the original texture and bake time.

 Original PanHalf Recipe PanNotes